camunda/camunda-docs-manual/content/webapps/tasklist/working-with-tasklist.md

 ---

 In the following example we will walk through a typical human workflow scenario.
-In our prepackaged distribution the Tasklist has four demo users which belong to different user groups.
+In our prepackaged distribution, Tasklist has four demo users which belong to different user groups.
 Sign in with the user *demo*.

 # Start a Process

-To start a process instance via Tasklist, click on *Start process* on the [dashboards][tasklist-dashboard] header menu and select a process out of the displayed list of process definitions.
+To start a process instance via Tasklist, click on *Start process* in the header menu of the [dashboard][tasklist-dashboard] and select a process out of the displayed list of process definitions.
 If no process definitions are listed here, please verify that your process application is deployed correctly.
 For our example, start the *Invoice Receipt* process.
-After selecting the process to start, you have to insert the desired values in the start form and hit `Start` to continue to the next step in our example.
+After selecting the process to start, complete the start form.
+Hit `Start` to continue to the next step in our example.

 # Create a Filter